These days a solid cyber security strategy is not just a “nice to have”. It’s more of a necessity.

-In 2022, the global average cost of a data breach hit USD 4.35 million, the highest it’s ever been.
+For example, in 2022 the global average cost of a data breach hit USD 4.35 million, the highest it’s ever been.

 Studies have found that up to 70% of consumers are likely to switch providers in the event of a data breach, regardless of who is at fault.
 That fact alone is enough to make anyone want to prevent a data breach.

 1. Security Awareness

-- Analysing existing security controls.
+- Analysing existing security controls to assess their effectiveness.

 2. Risk Prevention

 It should be clear why this is part of your cyber security strategy; because without it, you have no actual defences against cyber incidents.

 3. Data Management

 Data management involves the protocols and security measures related to safeguarding your data.

 Hackers often target sensitive data during cyber attacks or data breaches.
 Their aim: to steal, corrupt, or sell valuable information.